Saudiimprint/visionteam-Wro2024/README.md

 ### HuskyLens

 - The HuskyLens is a vision sensor with seven built-in functions, including object tracking and line tracking.
 It connects via UART/I2C to the Arduino, allowing the robot to identify pillars on the game board.
-### 3D Printer

-- We designed the robot using Autodesk Inventor and printed parts with a 3D printer, including the cover and sensor boxes.
 ### DC Motor

 - DC motors allow the robot to move forward and backward, powered by direct current.